-The Rites of Ordination, Initiation, Marriage, and Burial may only be administered within an officially recognized congregation of the Church of the West in which men have been Ordained as Elders, or by an Ordained Elder from a recognized congregation acting under authority of the Province (or Diocese, if no Province has been organized) covering that geographical area.
+The Rites of Ordination, Initiation, Marriage, and Burial may only be administered within an officially recognized congregation of the Triple Path, or by an Ordained Elder from a recognized congregation acting under authority of the Province (or Diocese, if no Province has been organized) covering that geographical area.

-Branches
+Unrecognized Branches

-When more than one family or household of adherents to the Triple Path reside within about 30 minutes' travel from each other (or other similar, reasonable distance), they should organize themselves together into a Branch, except they may not Ordain Deacons, Priests, and Elders.
-Instead, males should be designated as Acting Deacons, Priests, and Elders to fulfill the required functions until males may be ordained by the Diocese, with provincial approval.
+When more than one family or household of adherents to the Triple Path reside within about 30 minutes' travel from each other (or other similar, reasonable distance), they should organize themselves together into an Unrecognized Branch.
+They should follow all the same procedures as a Recognized Branch, except they may not Ordain Deacons, Priests, and Elders.
+Instead, males should be designated as Acting Deacons, Priests, and Elders to fulfill the required functions.